Private Ambulance licensing

 - Commonwealth Aged Care Act 1997 - if transporting aged care residents.

 - Health and Community Services Complaints Act 2004

 Private ambulance application timeframes

 It may take up to 60 days to complete the assessment of a complete application.
 If the applicant is requested to provide additional information, a decision will be made within 28 days of receipt of the information last requested or within the 60 day period, whichever is later.
 Applicants should keep these timeframes in mind when submitting an application.

 SA Ambulance Service (SAAS) is authorised to provide state-wide emergency ambulance services and has powers under the Emergency Management Act 2004 and South Australian Public Health Act 2011 to direct a person holding a restricted ambulance service licence.
 The following aeromedical providers are prescribed by regulations to also provide emergency ambulance services:

 - Royal Flying Doctor Service of Australia Central Operations

 Review of decisions

-Under s58(17) of the Health Care Act 2008, an applicant or licensee has a right of appeal against a decision of the Minister in relation to non-emergency ambulance services.
+Under section 58(17) of the Act, an applicant or licensee has a right of appeal against a decision of the Minister in relation to non-emergency ambulance services.
 The right of appeal is to the Administrative and Disciplinary Division of the District Court.